|

 How much

-- 5 minute recovery between each set
+- 5-minute recovery between each set.

-A thorough warm-up is essential prior to
+A thorough warm-up is essential before

 plyometric training.
 Attention should be given to jogging, stretching (dynamic), striding and

 session.
-A warm-down should follow each session.
+A cool-down should follow each session.

 Page Reference

-- MACKENZIE, B. (2000) Arm Plyometrics [WWW] Available from: http://www.brianmac.co.uk/armplyo.htm [Accessed
+- MACKENZIE, B. (2000) Arm Plyometrics [WWW] Available from: https://www.brianmac.co.uk/armplyo.htm [Accessed 24/7/2025]